 For a more detailed discussion of federal forms, check out our guide on federal payroll forms you may need.

 - New Mexico Tax Website: Get the forms and information and pay online here.

 - New Mexico Department of Workforce Solutions: Where you can learn about unemployment, UI taxes, child labor laws, and more.

 - New Mexico Employer Guidebook (Workers’ Comp): This downloadable PDF has all the information you need about workers’ compensation.

 - FYI Form 104: New Mexico tax laws and tables.

 - Wage Withholding Tax Return: All the information you need on withholdings.

 New Mexico has fewer labor regulations than many states, but it does charge state income taxes and SUTA and requires you to purchase workers’ compensation insurance.
 It pays to know the regulations and ensure you adhere to them.
-You can do this on your own, but a good payroll software like Gusto that tracks New Mexico payroll regulations can make the process easier, plus keep up with changes on tax and SUTA rates.
-Sign up for a free trial today.
+You can do this on your own, but a good payroll software like Rippling that tracks New Mexico payroll regulations can make the process easier, plus keep up with changes on tax and SUTA rates.